Ansuman09/NimbusFS/Readme.md

 ### Implemented
-- Handle uploads via chunking to microservices to encode
+- Handle uploads via chunking to microservices for encoding
 - Naming server that stores metadata
 - Download client that pulls data and decodes